 Archbishop Tutu became heavily embroiled in controversy as he spoke out against the injustices of the apartheid system.
 He became a prominent leader in the crusade for justice and racial conciliation in South Africa.
 In 1984 he received a Nobel Peace Prize in recognition of his extraordinary contributions to that cause.
 In 1986 Bishop Tutu was elevated to Archbishop of Cape Town, and in this capacity he did much to bridge the chasm between black and white Anglicans in South Africa.
 And as Archbishop, Tutu became a principal mediator and conciliator in the transition to democracy in South Africa.

 In 1995 President Nelson Mandela appointed the Archbishop Chairman of the Truth and Reconciliation Commission, a body set up to probe gross human rights violations that occurred under apartheid.
 In recent years Tutu has turned his attention to a different cause: the campaign against HIV/AIDS.
 The Archbishop has made appearances around the globe to help raise awareness of the disease and its tragic consequences in human lives and suffering.

-Do your little bit of good where you are; its those little bits of good put together that overwhelm the world
+Do your little bit of good where you are – It’s those little bits of good put together that overwhelm the world.
+Tweet This Quote

 Though his vigorous advocacy of social justice once rendered him a controversial figure, today Archbishop Tutu is regarded as an elder world statesman with a major role to play in reconciliation, and as a leading moral voice.
 He has become an icon of hope far beyond the Church and Southern Africa.
 In our eyes… He’s entirely Unreasonable.